soxueren/atsd/administration/compaction-test.md

  http://atsd_server:8088/compaction?all=true&historical=true
 ```

-The compaction process can take a few minutes to be completed, you can
+The compaction process can take a few minutes to be completed.
+You can
 track its progress with the following command:

 ```sh
  tail -f /opt/atsd/atsd/logs/atsd.log | grep 'Compaction completed'
 ```

-Example output of successful compaction:
+Example output of a successful compaction:

 ```java
  22:02:32,100;INFO;applicationScheduler-5;com.axibase.tsd.service.compact